wondergrandma/BDS_DATABASE/README.md

 # BDS_DATABASE

-Application can be run in Visual Studio.
+Application can be run in Visual Studio also as .exe file on Windows.

 The goal of the application is that the user can check inforamtions about users in database.